Trump says Senate unlikely to approve wall funds; shutdown looms

 “President Trump, you own the shutdown,” he said on the Senate floor.
 “You said so in your own words.”

 Republican Senators Bob Corker and Richard Shelby said negotiations were under way to see if a compromise funding bill could be shaped.
+Vice President Mike Pence and White House senior adviser Jared Kushner were seen in Schumer’s office.

-A senior Senate Republican aide said there was hope that Democrats and Republicans could find a “sweet spot” in a temporary spending bill that would provide more money for border security than was in the bill the Senate passed earlier this week - but not the $5 billion for a wall that the House approved.
+A senior Senate Republican aide said there was hope that Democrats and Republicans could find a “sweet spot” in a temporary spending bill that would provide more money for border security than was in the bill the Senate passed earlier this week - but not the $5 billion for a wall that the House of Representatives approved.

 Republican Senators Lamar Alexander and Marco Rubio expressed frustration with what they said was a shifting position by the White House.
-Rubio said that earlier in the week the Republicans had supported the funding bill without wall money because Vice President Mike Pence had told them the White House was open to such a proposal.
+Rubio said that earlier in the week the Republicans went with their funding bill, which included $1.6 billion for general border security but nothing specifically for a wall, because Pence had told them the White House was open to such a proposal.

 “We had a reasonable path and there was every indication from the president that he would sign it,” Alexander said.

-Trump had summoned Senate Republicans to the White House on Friday morning to push for his wall funding before they took up procedural votes on whether to consider a bill passed by the House of Representatives granting $5 billion for the wall.
+Trump had summoned Senate Republicans to the White House on Friday morning to push for his wall funding before they took up procedural votes on whether to consider a bill passed by the House granting $5 billion for the wall.
 But afterward he said there was a good chance the bill would not clear the Senate and that a shutdown was likely.

-The procedural vote had the potential to be a drawn-out affair as many senators who had left Washington to start their Christmas break, thinking the temporary funding issue was settled, were trickling back to work.
+The procedural vote stretched over several hours because many senators left Washington to start their Christmas break, thinking the temporary funding issue was settled on Wednesday, and had to return to the Capitol.

 Schumer, speaking on the Senate floor, chastised Trump and told him to abandon his shutdown strategy.

-“You’re not getting the wall today, next week or on January third when Democrats take control of the House,” he said.
+“You’re not getting the wall today, next week or on January 3rd when Democrats take control of the House,” he said.

 Earlier in the week the Senate, where Republicans have a 51-49 majority, passed a short-term government funding bill that included no money for the wall.
 On Friday Senate Majority Leader Mitch McConnell urged his members to vote for a bill that was approved by the House on Thursday to give Trump $5 billion towards building the wall on the Mexican border - one of the major themes of his presidency.